-- 22.63b For transferred determinate sentence prisoners, restrictions added by the Secretary of State for Justice will cease on expiry of the custodial part of the sentence (ie the date the offender would have been released had he or she remained in prison).
+- 22.75 For transferred determinate sentence offenders, restrictions added by the Secretary of State for Justice will cease on expiry of the custodial part of the sentence (ie the date the offender would have been released had he or she remained in prison).
 If the patient continues to require further treatment, they can remain detained within the hospital as if subject to an unrestricted section 37 hospital order.
 Patients detained under a hospital and limitation direction (under sections 45A and 45B of the Act) will fall into this category if they have reached the end of their sentence but still require treatment.
-These patients are all commonly referred to as 'notional section 37' patients. - 22.63c All unrestricted patients, including 'notional section 37 patients' have been entirely diverted from the criminal justice system to the health system for treatment.
-They are not deemed to pose a serious risk to the public.
+These patients are all commonly referred to as 'notional section 37' patients. - 22.76 All unrestricted patients, including 'notional section 37 patients' have been entirely diverted from the criminal justice system to the health system for treatment.
+Treatment is the purpose of their detention in hospital and the Secretary of State for Justice has no say in the patient's disposal.
+It should be noted that these patients may continue to present a risk to themselves and others.
 Decisions on granting community leave, movement through the hospital system and discharge will be taken by the responsible clinician and hospital managers.
-The Tribunal also has a statutory duty to discharge if not satisfied that the criteria for detention are met. - 22.63d When a transferred prisoner becomes unrestricted, there is still a period when, if released, they will be subject to licence conditions and management by the National Probation Service.
+The Tribunal also has a statutory duty to discharge if not satisfied that the criteria for detention are met. - 22.77 When a transferred offender becomes unrestricted, there is still a period when, if released, they will be subject to licence conditions and management by the National Probation Service.
 Hospitals should remain in contact with the offender manager and victim liaison officer therefore until the end of sentence.